Upcoming Events

 Membership

-Governor Northam announced members of the Virginia Council on Environmental Justice on May 3, 2019.
+Governor Younkin appointed nine new members to the Virginia Council on Environmental Justice in 2024.

 - Lillian “Ebonie” Alexander of Mecklenburg, Executive Director, Black Family Land Trust, Inc.